phdfreitas/chess-java-project/README.md

 to the construction of a project.

 ## About the project
-The project consist into a "pure java" chess game.
+The project consists into a "pure java" chess game.
 The goal was applying Data Structures and OOP topics learned so far in the course, for example:
 - [x] Encapsulation
 - [x] Inheritance